shamshoum/managedep/README.md

 **Latest updates can be found in commits.**

+This package requires a Node version of 0.12 and later

 ### How to start using the npm:

 You can either install from npm and use it globaly: